2017 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - HIGH SCHOOL TEAMS

-TEAM competition will take place at the Spring and Fall Championships, plus the two (2) Friday High School events during the season.
-Season-end endowments will be awarded at the Banquet on behalf of the United Dairymen, Economy Transmission, Tim’s Auto Repair and Pecht Family Farms.
+TEAM competition will take place at the Spring and Fall Championships, plus the two events in June (Fri) and July (Sat) during the season.
+Season-end endowments will be awarded at the Banquet on behalf of the Economy Transmission, Tim’s Auto Repair, Fairly Reliable Bob’s and Pecht Family Farms.

 - HIGH SCHOOL-INDIVIDUAL